confusedcatgirl/COBE-CS/README.md

 Another limitation is the space placement.
 COBE does not support intendation or double spaces, maybe in the future :P

 Also, the emulator has to be rewritten for each cosmos project to some extend, as each os handles certain instructions a bit different.

-Most importantly, do NOT create circle imports in scripts, making them import each other.
+Most importantly, do NOT create circle imports in scripts, making them import each other, as this WILL softlock the.

 ## TODO